Marazion is a very dog-friendly town and a wonderful resort to visit with your four legged friend.

 St Michaels Mount

-Once you reach St Michael’s Mount Island, please make sure your dog is on its lead.
+You are welcome to walk across the causeway to visit St Michael’s Mount harbour, shops and cafes, but once on the island please make sure your dog is on its lead.
 Dogs are welcome in the garden of the Island Cafe and there is also outdoor sitting at the Sail Loft Restaurant.
 You cannot take your dog into the grounds of the Castle, however you can still experience the wonder of the island and its magnificent harbour setting.

 Gwelva Beach - Dog Friendly all year